RiyaH2020/Applied-Machine-Learning/Assignment_1/readme.md

 - Fit on train data
 - Score on train and validation data
 - Evaluate on train and validation data
-- Fine-tune hyperparameters using train and validation data (if necessary)
+- Fine-tune hyperparameters using train and validation data
 - Score three benchmark models on test data and select the best one